Precautions You Should Take When Working At Height

 What is the Best Method of Fall Protection?

 The best method of fall protection is one that takes you completely away from a fall hazard.
 When working at height, it is important to select the correct fall protection for a certain task and have an understanding of why it is the best choice.
-A well-known system which is used to help select your PPE and precautions is the Hierarchy of Fall Protection or Hierarchy of Control.
+A well-known system that is used to help select your PPE and precautions is the Hierarchy of Fall Protection or Hierarchy of Control.

 What are the steps of the hierarchy of risk control?